DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/SETUP/ViewUpdate Imported Items.md

 ### 3.2.2	 View/Update Imported Items

+The View/Update Imported Items form is used to view or edit the imported items.
+Within this form, you will view or edit the details regarding the template imported, along with a status that will be utilized when sending template to the approval.
+You can reach the parameters form by navigating to

 **Item creation > Inquiries > Item creation import sessions**

 Each time a bulk item import is processed, a record is created in the Item creation import sessions form.